Scotland national cricket team

 Scotland competed in the qualifiers in the United Arab Emirates, to compete for a place in the 2010 ICC World Twenty20 in the West Indies.
 They competed for a place with Afghanistan, Canada, Ireland, Kenya, Holland, United Arab Emirates and USA.[39]
 The tournament was disappointing for Scotland, going out in the group stage without winning a single match.

 Scotland's Intercontinental Cup campaign was more successful as they reached the final in December – against Afghanistan – at the bespoke new cricket stadium in Dubai.
 Scheduled as a four-day first-class match of two innings each side, Afghanistan won the game in eight sessions.
-This was also the first cricket match of any kind that was live-streamed online – by two Scottish fans, with the agreement of the ICC.[citation needed]
+The match was live-streamed online by Cricket Scotland in agreement with the ICC.[40]

 During March and April 2009 Scotland attempted to defend the ICC Trophy they won in 2005.
 To secure qualification for the 2011 Cricket World Cup a top four place was targeted.
 They were also attempting to secure ODI status by finishing in the top six.